UConn women’s rowers file lawsuit seeking to save program

-Members of Connecticut’s women’s rowing team filed a federal lawsuit on Wednesday, alleging UConn’s plan to eliminate their program as part of budget cuts in the athletic department violates their civil rights.
+Members of UConn’s women’s rowing team filed a federal lawsuit on Wednesday, alleging the university’s plan to eliminate their program as part of budget cuts in the athletic department violates their civil rights.

 Twelve rowers were named as defendants in the suit, which was filed as a class action on behalf of the entire team, citing Title IX, the federal law that ensures equal access to education for women, including in athletics.